 A large portion of construction worker deaths occur in California.
 According to the California Department of Industrial Relations, the construction industry ranks second in occupational deaths, beyond only the transportation industry.
 During 2016, there were 54 deaths on construction sites throughout the state.
 In 2015, there were 69.

-Here at The Salamati Law Firm, our construction accident attorney team believes these statistics are unacceptable.
+Here at The Salamati Law Firm, our Los Angeles construction accident attorney team believes these statistics are unacceptable.
 Even one fatality in a workplace is one too many.
 Each of those deaths represents a loved one who will never again go home.
 Each of those deaths represents a family left bereft.
-And each of those deaths should have been preventable.
+Each of those deaths should have been preventable.

 Employers and supervisors are required to follow a vast number of OSHA regulations in order to make each worksite as safe as possible.
 Unfortunately, construction accidents are all too common.
 A fall at a construction site may be a slip and fall incident or it may involve a fall from an elevation.
 Either of these can result in catastrophic injuries, although falls from elevated positions tend to be more serious.
 Some possible causes and contributing factors to construction falls can include the following: